abbydata/3mtt_Projects/Healthcare-dashboard-project-on-powerbi/readme.md

 # Healthcare Dashboard Project on Power BI

 ## Project Overview
-This project involved designing and developing an interactive Power BI dashboard to analyze hospital patient data and support decision-making for healthcare managers.
-The dashboard highlights key trends in patient demographics, treatment adherence, department performance, and resource utilization, with a focus on length of stay (LOS) and patient satisfaction.
+This project involved designing and developing an interactive Power BI dashboard to analyse hospital patient data and support decision-making for healthcare managers.
+The dashboard highlights key trends in patient demographics, treatment adherence, department performance, and resource utilisation, with a focus on length of stay (LOS) and patient satisfaction.

 ![Healthcare interactive dashboard overview](Healthcare_interactive_dashboard_overview.png)